Christianity in the 1st century: Ministry and eschatological expectations

 In the Synoptic Gospels (Matthew, Mark and Luke), Jewish eschatology stands central.
 After being baptized by John the Baptist, Jesus teaches extensively for a year, or maybe just a few months, (Note: Sanders and Pelikan: "Besides presenting a longer ministry than do the other Gospels, John also describes several trips to Jerusalem.
 Only one is mentioned in the Synoptics.
 Both outlines are plausible, but a ministry of more than two years leaves more questions unanswered than does one of a few months.") about the coming Kingdom of God (or, in Matthew, the Kingdom of Heaven), in aphorisms and parables, using similes and figures of speech.

 In the Gospel of John, Jesus himself is the main subject.

-The Synoptics present different views on the Kingdom of God.
-While the Kingdom is essentially described as eschatological (relating to the end of the world), becoming reality in the near future, some texts present the Kingdom as already being present, while other texts depict the Kingdom as a place in heaven that one enters after death, or as the presence of God on earth.
+The Synoptic Gospels present different views on the Kingdom of God.
+While the Kingdom is essentially described as eschatological, some texts present the Kingdom as already being present, while other texts depict the Kingdom as a place in heaven that one enters after death, or as the presence of God on earth.
 (Note: The Kingdom is described as both imminent (Mark 1:15) and already present in the ministry of Jesus (Others interpret "Kingdom of God" to mean a way of living, or as a period of evangelization; no overall consensus among scholars has emerged on its meaning.)
 Jesus promises inclusion in the Kingdom for those who accept his message).
-Jesus talks as expecting the coming of the "Son of Man" from heaven, an apocalyptic figure who would initiate "the coming judgment and the redemption of Israel."
-According to Davies, the Sermon on the Mount presents Jesus as the new Moses who brings a New Law (a reference to the Law of Moses, the Messianic Torah.
+While some sayings suggest Jesus expected the end to be close, others place time between his presence and the final events, which suggests that Jesus understood the coming of the kingdom of God to be conditional on repentance with a changeable date.
+Jesus talks as expecting the coming of the "Son of Man" from heaven, an apocalyptic figure, who would initiate "the coming judgment and the redemption of Israel."
+According to Davies, the Sermon on the Mount presents Jesus as the new Moses who brings a New Law, a reference to the Law of Moses, the Messianic Torah.